top of page

 Hooded drummers parade through the streets for Holy Week in Spain

 Drums of war were pounding, at least that's what it sounded like to me.
 Rows and rows of marchers banged in procession to somewhere (presumably the Basilica), step by step bringing more folks to their balconies to watch.
-Here I saw the first group of many more thousands of Nazarenes, or Cofradias that I'd see that week.
+Here I saw the first group of many more thousands of Nazarenes, or Cofradias that I'd see that first Easter week experience.

 a young girl in white and cream religious robing marches along with a procession of cream hooded men